lautiamkok/Vite-Vanilla/README.md

     * http://localhost:3000/ for the Home page

-    * http://localhost:3000/about for the About page
+    * http://localhost:3000/about/ for the About page

-    Then start developing the rest of pages inside `/src/pages/` following these two preceding examples.
+    Then start developing the rest of pages in the root directory following these two preceding examples.

 # Building for Prototyping